neondatabase/website/content/docs/manage/endpoints.md

   pg_statio_user_tables;
 ```

 If this query does not return a cache hit ratio of 99%, your working set is not fully or adequately in memory.
-In this case, you should consider using a larger compute with more memory.
+In this case, consider using a larger compute with more memory.

 <Admonition type="note">
 The cache hit ratio query is based on statistics that represent the lifetime of your compute instance, from the last time the compute started until the time you ran the query.
 Be aware that statistics are lost when your compute stops and gathered again from scratch when your compute restarts.
 You'll only want to run the cache hit ratio query after a representative workload has had time to run.
-For example, changing your compute size requires a compute restart.
-In this case, you run a representative workload before you run the cache hit ratio query again to see if your cache hit ration has improved.
+For example, say that you increased your compute size after seeing a cache hit ratio below 99%.
+Changing the compute size restarts your compute, so you lose all of your current usage statistics.
+In this case, you should run a representative workload before you try the cache hit ratio query again to see if your cache hit ratio improved.
 </Admonition>

 #### Autoscaling considerations